hamzaskhan/Ceaser-Cipher-C-project/README.md

-void frontpg();   // starts from line 35  //front page logo and costomer friendly impression void newacc();  // for new account generation void info();  // how encryption works void maime();  //mainmenu in between program for better nevigation for curious and exploring user void binaryint();
+void frontpg();   // starts from line 35  //front page logo and costomer friendly impression void newacc();  // for new account generation void info();  // how encryption works void maime();  //mainmenu in between program for better nevigation for curious and exploring user. void binaryint();
 void linkfloat(); //suppreses warnings by engaging emulator void review();